amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 ### `module`

-The `module` clause defines a new module that is contained in the current module.
+The `module` clause defines a new local module that is contained in the current module.

 ```bnf
 inner-module ::= '(module' module-name import* symbol-table? macro-table? ')'